SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 At runtime,
 when a safety violation is detected, program execution stops immediately.
-(Using a mechanism called a "trap" to halt in a controlled, predictable manner.)
-Because safety violations are *programmer errors*, Swift traps instead of throwing an error.
+Because safety violations are *programmer errors*, Swift stops program execution instead of throwing an error.
 Swift's error-handling mechanism is for recoverable errors;
 programmer error, such as a safety violation, is not recoverable.